Admissions Criteria & Application Process & Scholarships

 - A cumulative undergraduate GPA of at least 3.0 out of 4.0.

 Students will be selected on the basis of their GPA, professional experience and recommendations.
-Students not meeting the minimum admissions requirements may receive provisional admission by the recommendation of the program director and approved by the School of Engineering Graduate Committee.
-Students will be required to select the required courses in consultation with a member of the faculty and/or program director, who will serve as the advisor.
+Students not meeting the minimum admissions requirements may receive provisional admission by the recommendation of the Materials Science and Engineering Program Director and approved by the School of Engineering.
+Students will be required to select the required courses in consultation with a member of the faculty and/or Program Director, who will serve as the academic advisor.

 Students from non-engineering disciplines may be required to take prerequisite courses as appropriate to ensure academic success.